Holusion/holusion.com/_content_dev/en/how-to/mirror-camera.md

 ---
-title: Inverser une caméra sur Unity 3D
+title: Invert a camera in Unity 3D
 image: img/posts/banner_unity.jpg

-abstract: Appliquer un effet miroir sur Unity 3D
+abstract: Apply a mirror effect on camera in Unity 3D
 rank: 4
 ---